 Respons∙ability Social Therapy™ Annual Assessment Protocol

-All members involved in the RST Groups are required to do initial and annual diagnostic evaluations and functional assessments.
-These evaluations are scientifically valid and reliable measures.
+All RST Group members are required to complete initial and annual psychological assessments.
+These assessments are scientifically valid and reliable measures.
 Initial assessments allow for a professional differential diagnosis and give a baseline of diagnostic, developmental, behavioral and functional abilities so that longitudinal progress or decline can be measured.
 Annual assessments allow us to track clinical outcomes through time and assist with treatment planning.

 evaluations / assessments measure: